-Other reserves consist of available-for-sale reserves.
+Other reserves consist of available-for-sale reserves and asset revaluation reserve.

 The available-for-sale reserves of the Company represent the fair value gains or losses of the available-for-sale financial assets, net of deferred tax, of the Life Non-Participating, General and Shareholders' funds.